-From October 26-30, 2020, Fieke Jansen, Marieke van Dijk, and Bianca Herlo held the compact seminar „Adversarial Design – Dressing for the Surveillance Age“ at the Berlin University of the Arts.
+From October 26-30, 2020, Bianca Herlo, Fieke Jansen, and Marieke van Dijk held the compact seminar „Adversarial Design – Dressing for the Surveillance Age“ at the Berlin University of the Arts.

 The class focused on the use of technologies that monitor and surveil us, which are implemented without much public debate.
 They come at a great expense of our human rights and more specifically are disproportionately impacting racialized, gendered and poor communities.
 To counter these negative impacts and shape a more positive agenda, the practice of resistance has been a crucial force to include values such as openness, the commons, privacy, equality, autonomy, and solidarity in technology and policy.

 The seminar included presentations from Fieke Jansen on “Justice and Bias” and “Tech Context and Practice of Resistance”, Marike van Dijk on “Design Research and Tooling” and Bianca Herlo on “Digital Sovereignty.”
 In addition, the course was rounded off with input from external guests.
 Adam Harvey discussed the risks of facial recognition and introduced his research and artistic work.
 Denisa Kera presented on ““Motley” Design for the Age of Algorithmic Feudalism” and Ariel Guersenzveig on “Ethics and Artificial Intelligence”.